 Tigh-Na-Mara is the quintessential family friendly holiday resort, but with touches of luxury.
 Whether you want an ocean-view room or to rent a family-style cottage complete with a kitchen, the resort offers something for every traveling style.
 Don’t miss soaking in the Grotto Spa, voted as the best spa in Western Canada.

 From the resort, it’s a short walk down to the beach, where you can spend the entire day on the sand, or enjoy an evening beach campfire BBQ.

 Closer to downtown Parksville, the Beach Club Resort offers suites with ocean views, full kitchens and a heated pool.

 Rathtrevor Beach Provincial Park Campground

 If you enjoy camping in British Columbia, Rathtrevor Beach Provincial Park is a personal favorite.
 The Park and its campgrounds are well located between two beaches – one rocky, the other sandy, with a tide that goes way out into the Salish Sea.
 Reservations to camp at Rathtrevor Beach Provincial Park campground are a must in summer.

 The campground is family friendly with playgrounds, showers, hiking and cycling trails throughout.
-Campsites are generously sized and great for RV camping.
+Campsites are generously sized and great for tent and RV camping.
 There’s also an educational Nature House that was once the Rath family home.
 On warm summer weekend nights, Park Rangers host nature shows in the campground’s amphitheater.

-Photo Credit: C. Laroye
+Photo Credits: C. Laroye